Pojashri/NoteApp/README.md

-# 📝 NotesApp — Full Stack Notes Manager
+#  NotesApp — Full Stack Notes Manager

-This is a **full-stack Notes App** built using React.js for frontend and ASP.NET Core Web API for backend.
+This is a full-stack Notes App built using React.js for frontend and ASP.NET Core Web API for backend.

 > It supports voice-to-text note creation, password-protected notes, and displays notes with metadata such as created/updated date.

-## 📁 Project Structure
+# Project Structure

 NotesApp/